neilbrown/gnubee-tools/README.md

 	sudo apt-get install mdadm dropbear cryptsetup-bin \
 		mtd-utils u-boot-tools xfsprogs btrfs-progs lvm2 evtest

-If you want to build firmware that can be used to install debian, you also need
+If you want to build firmware that can be used to install Debian, you also need

 	sudo apt-get install debootstrap